danielofblue/MySQL-8.0-Reference-Manual-3.3.4-Retrieving-Information-from-a-Table/README.md

 -- 3.3.2 Creating a Table [I]

--- 3.3.3 Loading Data into a Table
+-- 3.3.3 Loading Data into a Table [I]

 -- 3.3.4 Retrieving Information from a Table